scalameta/metals/docs/editors/vim.md

 ### LSP commands key mapping

-`coc.nvim` doesn't come with a default key mapping for LSP commands, you need to configure it yourself.
+`coc.nvim` doesn't come with a default key mapping for LSP commands, so you need to configure it yourself.

 Here's a recommended configuration: